Bawi system: Etymology

 J.H.
 Lorrain, missionary and author of the Dictionary of the Lushai language.

-Early British administrators used polyglot officials to extract terminology for the Lushai Tribes.
-Bawi was initially listed as a gendered noun known as bay-pa for male slaves and bay-nu for female slaves.
-When the missionaries of the Lushai Hills decided to create a roman alphabet as a written language of Duhlien, limitations of the representation of the tonal language led to transcription of the 'o' sound as an 'aw' sound making it spelt bawi instead of boi.
-Furthermore, the word became widely used outside of a gendered context and was treated analogously to mean both slave and the institution of slavery itself.
+Early British administrators relied on polyglot officials to develop administrative terminology in classifying and governoning the native tribes of northeast India.
+"Bawi" was initially recorded as a gendered term: bay-pa referred to male slaves, while bay-nu referred to female slaves.
+When the missionaries of the Lushai Hills created a Roman alphabet for Mizo, limitations on the representation of the tonal language led to the tonal 'o' sound being as transcribed as an 'aw' sound, making it spelt as bawi instead of boi.
+The word became widely used outside of a gendered context and was treated analogously to mean both slave and the institution of slavery itself.

 Thomas Herbert Lewin, Early British ethnologist on the Lushais.

 There has been debate on the specific meaning of bawi due to the political implications of such definitions.
-Lorrain stated in Dictionary of the Lushai language that bawi translates to a slave, a bondman, a vassal or a serf.
-McCall subsequently comments in Lushai Chrysalis that the dictionary did not provide a deep study of the language, the definition of a slave was too antagonizing when most bawi were individuals dependent on their chief.
-T.H Lewin argues that the definition of slave is inapplicable regarding the bawi system, defining the institution as individuals who have lost the right of individual freedom of action.
-Shakespeare in Lushai-Kuki Clans defines bawi as persons who have taken refuge in the chief's house.
+James Herbert Lorrain, the earliest missionary to practice and settle in the Lushai Hills, studied the tribes and stated in his Dictionary of the Lushai language that bawi translates to a slave, a bondman, a vassal or a serf.
+Anthony Gilchrist McCall, an administrator of the Lushai Hills from 1933 to 1943, commented in his published book, Lushai Chrysalis, that Lorrain's dictionary does not provide a deep study of the language, and that defining bawi as "slave" was contentious, since most bawi were dependants of their chiefs.
+Thomas Herbert Lewin, the earliest British official to make contact with the Lushai tribes and their language also rejected the translation of bawi as "slave", describing the bawi as individuals who have lost the right to freedom of action.
+John Shakespear, the first superintendent of the Lushai Hills, wrote a monograph on the customs and ethnography of the Lushai people in Lushei-Kuki Clans where he defines bawi as persons who have taken refuge in the chief's house.